Jthomp1993/Milestone-Project-2-IFD/README.md

 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - This was used to resize images.
 * [Am I Responsive](http://ami.responsivedesign.is/) - This was used to show how my website is responsive across all screen sizes.
+* [Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html) - This was used to format my HTML code to improve readability.
+* [Free Online CSS Formatter](https://www.freeformatter.com/css-beautifier.html) - This was used to format my CSS code to improve readability.
+* [Free Online JavaScript Formatter](https://www.freeformatter.com/javascript-beautifier.html) - This was used to format my Javascript code to improve readability.
+* [Figma](https://www.figma.com/) - This was used to create the wireframes.
+* [Google](https://www.google.com/) - Google was used extensively throughout the design and development process for images, researching solutions to coding issues and information to use in my website.
+* [Google maps](https://www.google.co.uk/maps/) - This was used to get the coordinates of the music venues.
+* [Google developers](https://developers.google.com/) - This was used to implement the Google Maps API.